imiller31/eh-asa-poc/README.md

 # Event Hub to ASA POC

+> **IMPORTANT NOTICE:** This application is partially vibe coded and is NOT intended for production use.
+It serves as a proof of concept only and should not be deployed in any production environment.

 This Go application creates a configurable number of goroutines that generate and send events to Azure Event Hub.
-Each goroutine randomly selects SKU family names and core counts, then sends these as events to Event Hub using the latest Azure SDK.
+Each goroutine randomly selects SKU family names and core counts, then sends these as events to Event Hub using either AMQP (default) or Kafka protocol with Managed Service Identity (MSI) authentication.

 ## Features

+- **Dual Protocol Support**:
-- **Modern Azure SDK**: Uses `github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventhubs` for optimal performance
+  - **AMQP**: Uses `github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventhubs` for optimal performance
+  - **Kafka**: Uses `github.com/confluentinc/confluent-kafka-go/v2/kafka` for Kafka API compatibility
+- **MSI Authentication**: Both protocols use Azure Default Credentials for secure authentication
 - **Configurable Goroutines**: Set the number of concurrent goroutines via environment variables
 - **Random Event Generation**: Each goroutine randomly selects 1-100 SKU families and assigns 0-100 cores
 - **Unique CCP Identification**: Each goroutine is assigned a unique GUID (CCP ID) for event tracking
-- **Azure Default Credentials**: Secure authentication using Azure Default Credential chain
-- **Intelligent Partitioning**: Groups events by SKU family as partition keys for better distribution
+- **Consistent Partitioning**: Uses CCP ID as partition key to ensure events from the same CCP go to the same partition
 - **Batch Processing**: Events are sent in batches for optimal performance
 - **Graceful Shutdown**: Handles interrupt signals and stops gracefully
 - **Structured Logging**: Clear logging for monitoring and debugging